Jacques-Louis David’s Napoleon Crossing the Alps is one of the most famous and politically iconic images of European art history. However, it is a...

 Funeral by Frants Henningsen is a Danish masterpiece of emotions.
 It examines the different psychological reactions to love, loss, and death.

-Frants Henningsen (1850-1908) painted Funeral in 1883 with oil on canvas.
-It measures 37.4 inches (95 centimeters) high and 55.7 inches (141.5 centimeters) wide.
-When Funeral was first displayed to the public, it was immediately recognized as a masterpiece and was bought by the National Gallery of Denmark.
+Frants Henningsen (1850–1908) painted Funeral in 1883 with oil on canvas.
+It measures 37.4 inches (95 cm) high and 55.7 inches (141.5 cm) wide.
+When the Funeral was first displayed to the public, it was immediately recognized as a work of outstanding quality and was bought by the National Gallery of Denmark.

 At the painting’s emotional core is the bereaved widow.
 She wears dark mourning attire which contrasts against her milk-white skin.
 Deep shadows encircle her eyes, implying extensive crying and sleepless nights.
 A glimmer of moisture lines her eyes expressing her teary sadness.
 The widow’s eyes gaze, unfocused at the ground, as she is lost in her thoughts.
 A slight curve to the widow’s belly implies she is with child.
 Therefore, is the widow questioning how she will support her fatherless children?
 How will her life be without the financial and emotional support of her husband?

 Escorting the widow is an older male figure.
 His physical age would place him as either the father or father-in-law to the widow.
 He too wears dark mourning attire but in dark olive green.
 His face lacks the deathly pale shades of the widow and has a more flushed reddish hue.
 His brow is creased with wrinkles, and his chin is clenched in stern thought.
 His eyes are cast downward and appear to observe the two children ahead.
 Perhaps he wonders how the children will fare in the upcoming days.